schmouk/CppBMPLoader/README.md

 of c++ modules).

 ## Notice
-Notice: by April and May 2024, the original library **OGLFW** is still under development.
+Notice: by September and October 2024, the original library **OGLFW** is still under development.